How To Sell Drawings Online

 How To Sell Drawings Online By Building A Strong Online Presence

-Many graphite artists do not think that it is possible to sell their drawings online and think there is no market for drawings.
+Many graphite artists do not think it is possible to sell their drawings online and think there is no market for them.

 I am here to tell you that they are wrong, and there is an art market for selling drawings online.

-Within the first year of me starting my online graphite business, I had commissions ordered for two years in advance.
+Within my first year of starting my online graphite business, I had commissions ordered two years in advance.